Quantumplation/capillary-logger/README.md

 logger.addPlugin(new FileWriterPlugin('logs.txt'));
 ```

+Plugins come in two flavors: Sync and Async.
+Capillary makes the guarantee that
+any Sync plugins are run synchronously when possible.
+That is, if all of your
+plugins are synchronous, the entire thing will be executed synchronously.

 ### Console Plugin

 Writes each log message out to console after passing it through JSON.stringify.

+### TimestampPlugin

+Adds the current date and time to each message, using a configurable property name.

 ### TypePrefixPlugin